fzhu2e/cfr/docs/_sources/ug-installation.rst

 in Python.

-If you'd like to also enable the usage of the Proxy System Models, which requires some extra dependencies, simply
+If you'd like to also enable the usage of more advanced Proxy System Models in addition to linear regression based models, which requires some extra dependencies, simply

 .. code-block:: bash